The map ID you have entered does not exist. Please enter a map ID that exists.

 Marian Berths available – 503, Maximum boat length – 175 m

-Luminous signal masts highlight the port entrance.
+Luminous signal masts highlight the Nice port entrance.
 The intention is to regulate the traffic on entry and exit to ensure the safety of all users.
-These masts are located at the foot of the port’s main lighthouse, on the northern part of the sea dyke at the Infernet pier, and at the fairing mole between the Lympia and Amiraux basins.
+These masts are located at the foot of the port’s main lighthouse, on the northern part of the sea dyke at the Infernet pier, and the fairing mole between the Lympia and Amiraux basins.

 The King of Sardinia, Emmanuel III, first ordered a harbour to be built in the area in 1749.
 His engineers reclaimed the swamp of Lympia to provide land for the purpose.
 Hence, the port was named Nice-Lympia.

 Due to the natural beauty and mild climate of the area, the resort quickly began to gain attention with the English upper-class.
 It became fashionable with an increasing number of aristocratic families to “winter” there during the 18th century.
 The clear air, soft light and warm sunshine also appealed to many notable painters such as Henri Matisse, Marc Chagall, Niki de Saint Arman and Phalle.
 Many of the city’s museums celebrate their fine work.

 The strategic location and busy port have significantly contributed to the maritime strength of the town throughout the ages.
 The old town and port have evolved and improved, with constant plans for further expansion.

 Nice is just 13 kilometres from the Principality of Monaco and across the border from Italy.
 It’s the second-largest French city to adorn the Mediterranean coast.
 The nearby International airport provides an international gateway to the whole region.